What is Adipose Cellular Concentrate?

 Studies suggest an improvement of 80+%, though some arthritic joints, namely the hip, do not respond as well.
 Some patients experience complete relief of their pain.
 In the case of tendon and ligament injuries the results are generally permanent.
 In the case of joint arthritis, how long the treatment lasts depends partly on the severity of the condition.
 Mild arthritis may not need another round of treatments.
 More advanced arthritis, on the other hand, typically requires a repeat course of treatment, usually in 1-3 years.

 The goal of these treatments is to reduce pain and to improve function.
 While there is some evidence that treatment occasionally does result in increased cartilage thickness, the important point to keep in mind is that the cartilage lining the joint surfaces has no pain fibers!
 For example, often we see patients with knee or hip arthritis where the joint that does NOT hurt has WORSE arthritis on x-ray!
 Pain from arthritis is very complex and involves far more than just how thick the cartilage is.

 In the case of mild arthritis, the treatment may halt the development of further arthritic decay.
 However, in advanced arthritis, as noted above the goal of treatment is to reduce pain and improve function.
-In some cases, the arthritis is so severe that ACC is not a viable option initially, in such cases Dr. Hanson will usually offer work with you to improve the chemical niche first.
+In some cases, the arthritis is so severe that ACC is not a viable option initially, in such cases Dr. Hanson will usually offer to work with you to improve the chemical niche first.
 If that is successful, a course of ACC may be warranted.
 Some patients are not surgical candidates because of other medical conditions.
 Other patients simply do not want joint replacement surgery under any circumstance.
-In these cases in these cases, ACC may be a viable treatment option, but it is not a permanent solution in these specific situations–treatments will need to be repeated periodically.
+In these cases, ACC may be a viable treatment option, but it is not a permanent solution.
+In these specific situations, treatments may need to be repeated periodically.